- Luke Anderson

 In a split second Luke went from being a very physically independent person to someone who is now very dependent on others for help.
 In an instant he entered a world that is not well suited for someone that uses a wheelchair.

 Today Luke lives a very fulfilling life.
 He is a licensed professional structural engineer at Blackwell Structural Engineers, a leading engineering firm in Toronto and is cofounder of StopGap.
 He has enjoyed many speaking engagements at schools and businesses both as an ambassador with the Rick Hansen Institute as well as an independent presenter.
-Luke is a volunteer bike mechanic at a do-it-yourself community bike shop and lives with his girlfriend Nicola in downtown Toronto.
+Luke is a volunteer bike mechanic at a do-it-yourself community bike shop and lives in downtown Toronto.

 Luke is able to customize his presentation to suit a specific curriculum or character trait being studied.
 He will share his story and some of his own experiences living with a disability.
 Audiences learn how accepting change in our lives can introduce us to new exciting things and consequently make us better people.